cleesmith/gowebapp/README.md

 ### ToDo's
 * switch from Foundation to Bootstrap
-* remove user registration and recaptcha stuff
-* remove or limit the number of dependencies
 * reduce the app's footprint to the bare minimum
+	* remove the usused dependencies (for my typical usage)
+		* such as the user registration and recaptcha stuff
+		* typically, my apps define an admin user who creates other users
 	* currently on a Mac the binary file size is 16,370,184
 		* which is not too big considering that is everything all-in-one file